You’re sending an email with an important attachment—and you’ve realized you need to send it backdated.

 Backdating an email in Outlook is easy, Outlook users in a situation can recall the email very easily, and if the recipient uses the same server, it’s normal, is there any option to backdate an email in Outlook?

-Every Outlook user encountered a situation where you forgot to send an important email on time to your client or Boss, which creates a question mark on your performance, the reason for the delay might be genuine, but you can’t explain it.
+Every Outlook user encountered a situation where you forgot to send an important email on time to your client or Boss, which creates a question mark on their performance, the reason for the delay might be genuine, but you can’t explain it.

 There is a way, you can TRICK your recipient, you can send an email message, and it looks like it was sent (days/hours) before.

 There are tons of questions and doubts clouding over your head:

 - How to predate an email?

 - Do you backdate the email to receive on the same date or the current date of your recipient’s inbox?

 - What happens to your own send box?